academico-sis/academico/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 # License
-This software is based on Laravel and Backpack for Laravel. **You will need to [acquire a Backpack license](https://backpackforlaravel.com/pricing) if you decide to use it for commercial use.** If you want to use this software for a non-commercial project, you may be eligible for a free license, please visit Backpack for Laravel's pricing page for details.
-A SaaS solution for this software including the Backpack licence, managed hosting, consulting and extra features development is offered at https://academico.thomasdebay.com
+This software is based on Laravel and Backpack for Laravel. **You will need to [acquire a Backpack license](https://backpackforlaravel.com) if you decide to use it for commercial use** It provides a high-quality framework to build features on and has proven well worth the price of a license.
+Moreover, non-commercial projects might be eligible for a free license, please visit [Backpack pricing page](https://backpackforlaravel.com/pricing) for details.
+You may also run the application on localhost without a license.